High Liner Foods Incorporated processes and markets prepared and packaged frozen seafood products in North America.

 Dilution of Shares: Shareholders have not been meaningfully diluted in the past year.

-High Liner Foods Incorporated's company bio, employee growth, exchange listings and data sources
+High Liner Foods Incorporated's employee growth, exchange listings and data sources

 - Name: High Liner Foods Incorporated